hamzoni/bitshare-customized/app/help/en/voting.md

 Who exactly is allowed to *produce* a block at which time instant is defined by a consensus mechanism called *Delegated Proof of Stake*.
-In essence, you, the shareholders of BitShares can cast a vote for your preferred block producers on the blockchain.
+In essence, you, the shareholders of Zcom can cast a vote for your preferred block producers on the blockchain.
 Those *masters* with the most votes are allowed to produce blocks.

 ## Committee